paulissoft/Excel2SQL/README.md

-# XL2ETB
+# Excel2SQL
-Excel file to Oracle External Table
+Convert an Excel file to CSV and SQL scripts.

 This project is originally from the article posted on https://www.oracle.com/technetwork/articles/saternos-tables-090560.html.
 The author is Casimir Saternos.